sethvs/sthMailProfile/docs/en-us/New-sthMailProfile.md

 Since SecureString uses DPAPI, if you create mail profile containing credential without **-StorePasswordInPlainText** parameter, it can only be used on the computer it was created on and by the user account that created it.

-### Example 9: Create a new profile object and store password in plain text.
+### Example 10: Create a new profile and store password in plain text.
 ```powershell
 New-sthMailProfile -ProfileName "MailProfile" -From source@domain.com -To destination@domain.com -SmtpServer smtp.domain.com -UserName user@domain.com -Password 'password' -StorePasswordInPlainText
 ```